khardix/server-setup/roles/khardix.sslh/README.md

 # khardix.sslh – SSLH Protocol multiplexer

-This role installs the [SSLH](http://www.rutschle.net/tech/sslh/README.html) protocol multiplexer, and hides SSH behind the 443 port.
+This role installs the [SSLH](http://www.rutschle.net/tech/sslh/README.html) protocol multiplexer.

-## Dependencies
+By default, this will listen on all non-localhost interface ports 443 and forward any traffic to localhost:443.

--   `khardix.epel` -- Enable repository with the `sslh` package.
+In order to add another kind of forwarding, use `khardix.sslh-service` role with appropriate parameters.

 ## Requirements